 Saskatchewan is aware of the lack of certified devices and is working with government partners across Canada towards a solution or another method that was valid prior to June 12, 2021.

-When the federal regulations change on June 12, 2021, Saskatchewan will continue to enforce and monitor a commercial vehicle driver's fatigue ensuring our roads remain safe.
+With the federal regulations change on June 12, 2021, Saskatchewan continues to enforce and monitor a commercial vehicle driver's fatigue ensuring our roads remain safe.

 All interprovincial drivers and carriers without an ELD must continue to track their hours of service using either paper-based logs.